Brookegoins/Franktown-Creek-Invertebrate-Explorer/metadata/README.md

 For questions about this project or the Shiny application:

-Brooke Goins University of Nevada, Reno
+Brooke Goins, University of Nevada, Reno

 [brookegoins\@unr.edu](mailto:brookegoins@unr.edu){.email}